t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 In today's digital age, electronics and gadgets play a significant role in our travel experiences.
 Here are some essential electronics and gadgets for the modern traveler:

-{% include figure.html url="7.jpg" alt="Electronics and gadgets for the modern traveler" %}
+{% include figure.html url="electronics_gadgets.jpg" alt="Useful electronics and gadgets for modern women travelers, including a smartphone and noise-canceling headphones." %}

 1. **Smartphone:** A smartphone is a must-have for any traveler.
 It can serve as your camera, GPS, translator, and entertainment device all in one.
 Make sure to download essential travel apps, such as maps, language translators, and travel guides, before your trip.